King Charles III to begin most significant US visit: What to know

 April 28 – Full ceremonial programme, US Congress address and meetings:

-The day begins with a State Arrival Ceremony on the South Lawn.
+The day begins with a state arrival ceremony on the South Lawn.

-The president and first lady will formally welcome the British royals, including military honours by the United States Army Herald Trumpets.
+The president and the first lady will formally welcome the British royals, including military honours by the US Army Herald Trumpets.

-The national anthems of both countries will be performed by the United States Marine Band, accompanied by a 21-gun salute from the Presidential Salute Battery.
+The national anthems of both countries will be performed by the US Marine Band, accompanied by a 21-gun salute from the Presidential Salute Battery.

 The programme includes an inspection of the troops, accompanied by the US Army Old Guard Fife and Drum Corps, and remarks by the president.